Silhouette of a man with a beard and short hair in profile view, facing to the right against a white background.

 2 — The Day an Entire School Walked Out and Turned my Son Into a Threat [Published in Human Parts on Medium 12/1/2025]

-7 — The First Girl I Kissed Became a Federal Defendant
+5 — The First Girl Who Kissed Me Became a Federal Defendant [Published in Illumination on Medium 1/8/2026]

-10 — The Boy I Raised and the Ghosts He Carried
+8- The Boy I Raised and the Ghosts He Carried [Published 2/5/26 in Illumination on Medium]

 As the memoir grows, each chapter link will be added here so you can always return to the beginning, reread what you’ve missed, or continue from wherever you left off.